 How Is Homemade Hoisin Sauce Made?

-This is what the homemade hoisin sauce looked like, after it had thickened.
+The photo below shows what the homemade hoisin sauce looks like, after it has thickened.
 The recipe, as written, will yield about 1/2 cup of hoisin sauce.

 How To Store Homemade Hoisin Sauce